 Candace Avalos

 Candace Avalos, also known as Candis Ávalos en español, is a first-generation “Blacktina” whose pronouns are she/her/ella.
-She is the daughter of Black Americans from southern Virginia and Guatemalan immigrants who relocated to Washington, D.C. in the 1970s.
+She is the daughter of Black Americans from southern Virginia and Guatemalan immigrants who made Washington, D.C. their home in the 1970s.

 Meet Councilor Avalos’ Team